umarhassan-mitodl/21g.504-spring-2009/content/pages/syllabus.md

 {{< anchor "Audio/Visual_Materials" >}}{{< /anchor >}}Audio/Visual Materials
 ----------------------------------------------------------------------------

-*   When you practice assigned Drills and Core Conversations, we encourage you to utilize the [Digital Language Lab](http://languagelab.it.ohio-state.edu/) at Ohio State University for the video clips of Core Conversations, and audio of the Drills and Eavesdropping sections in _Japanese: the Spoken Language_.
+*   When you practice assigned Drills and Core Conversations, we encourage you to utilize the {{% resource_link "d0ab6142-6f3b-46ba-8318-7f245fad854d" "Digital Language Lab" %}} at Ohio State University for the video clips of Core Conversations, and audio of the Drills and Eavesdropping sections in _Japanese: the Spoken Language_.
-*   You can listen to the audio, record your own voice, and compare with the model by downloading a [DLRecorder](http://projects.oscelot.org/gf/project/dlrecorder/).
+*   You can listen to the audio, record your own voice, and compare with the model by downloading a {{% resource_link "39dabc01-b34f-4603-8c1a-01c2da4cdb71" "DLRecorder" %}}.